sankar7264/first/README.md

 VIP uses the dependencies and scripts defined in package.json to install, build, and start an application.
 Make sure all necessary packages needed for an application to run are publicly accessible and are added as dependencies and not devDependencies.

- Only production dependencies are installed:
+ Only production dependencies are installed using the command:

              1. npm install --production

 The build script allows an app to be compiled or perform any necessary tasks before being started.
 Even if an app does not require a build step, it is still expected that this script to be present.
 Use "build": "echo 'No build'" or equivalent to fulfil this requirement.
-The build script must complete successfully (exit with 0).
+The build script must complete successfully (exit with 0) using the command.

               1. npm run build

 After a successful build, VIP will start an app using the start script.
-Not all frameworks supply a start script, so an app may need to define one manually.
+Not all frameworks supply a start script, so an app may need to define one manually using the command.

               1. npm start